 The MArch is an accredited professional degree program at ASU.
 There are two programs of study available.
-The two-year program is for applicants who have completed the four-year BSD in architectural studies at ASU or an equivalent degree from another school that offers an accredited professional degree in architecture.
-The three-plus-year program for applicants with an undergraduate degree in a discipline or field other than architecture
+The 2-year program is for applicants who have completed the 4-year BSD in architectural studies at ASU or an equivalent degree from another school that offers an accredited professional degree in architecture.
+The 3-plus-year program for applicants with an undergraduate degree in a discipline or field other than architecture.

 Both programs promote broad areas of knowledge, professional skill and a social awareness that the architect must command if architecture is to enhance contemporary life and remain an enduring and valid expression of society.

 The 3+ program offers great opportunities for students; see what our students are saying